klinucsd/ndp_clm_agent/README.md

 - [License](#license)

 ## Overview
-The California Landscape Metrics Analysis Agent leverages geospatial data services (WCS and WFS) to provide insights into metrics such as carbon turnover time, wildfire hazard, vegetation height, and more.
+The California Landscape Metrics Analysis Agent leverages geospatial data services (WCS and WFS) to provide insights into metrics such as carbon turnover time, annual burn probability,  and more.
 It uses a FastMCP server for dataset operations and a Pydantic AI agent for natural language query processing.
 The interactive chat interface, implemented in a Jupyter notebook, allows users to ask questions and receive answers with dataset details.

 ## Features
 - **Dynamic Dataset Discovery**: Searches for relevant datasets using a RAG-based vector search.